Tromsø: Aurora Hunt with Citizen Science

 Duration and Group Size

-The trip runs for about 8 hours, starting in the evening—perfect for maximizing your chances to see the Aurora.
+The trip runs for about 8 hours, starting in the evening—great for maximizing your chances to see the Aurora.
 The group is limited to 15 participants, ensuring a personalized experience.
 This smaller size allows guides to give more attention and make spontaneous stops when the Aurora appears.

 What the Reviews Say